Robert LaChausse, Ph.D.

-Health Behavior, Disease Prevention, Health Promotion, Research Methods, Program Evaluation
+Health Behavior, Disease Prevention, Statistics, Research Methods, Program Evaluation

 Academic Areas & Scholarly Interests

 Teen pregnancy prevention, alcohol and drug abuse prevention, obesity prevention, parenting, child/adolescent development, implementation fidelity, positive school climate interventions

 California State University, San Bernardino

 Research, Presentations, & Publications

-LaChausse, R. (Submitted).
+LaChausse, R. (2017).
 A Clustered Randomized Control Trial to Determine Impacts of the Harvest of the Month Obesity Prevention Program.
 Health Education Research.